tanin47/tip/PROVIDER.md

 * Don't forget to `chmod 755 ~/Library/Application\ Scripts/tanin.tip/provider`
 * Use hard link, not symbolic link (i.e. `ln -s`), because Tip runs in [App Sandbox](https://developer.apple.com/app-sandboxing/) and can't follow a symbolic link to a file outside the predefined directory, which is `~/Library/Application\ Scripts/tanin.tip/`.
 * Lastly, don't forget to enable Tip and configure Tip's short key by:
   * Go to System Preferences > Keyboard > Shortcuts > Services > Scroll down to the "Text" section.
 You should see "Tip: open tips" under the "Text" section.
-Please make sure to check it, and you can also change the short key.
+Please make sure to check it, and you can also change the short key here.

 Example